blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - e.
 Knowing Tadlees
 - f.
 Various texts of Mutun (asbab an nuzool, ahkam, usooli aspect and so on)
 - g.
 Retrieval system of Hadeeth

-- G. Books of Takhreej
+G. Books of Takhreej

 - a.
 Musannafat – chapter arrangement
 - b.
 Musnad – Narrators Organization
 - c.
 Sihah – Authentic Hadeeth organization
 - d.
 Sunan – Fiqhee Organization
 - e.
 Mustadrikat – Very helpful in Takhreej.
 Presents same hadeeth with its own Isnaad and others
 - f.
 Mustakhrijaat – Books for Takhreej.
 	- Imam Daaraqutnee – First person
 		- i.
 He says "my shaykh mentioned this hadeeth and this hadeeth is in so an so sunan
 	- Isnaad was still sought in earlier books
 	- These days Isnaad is not presented anymore rather they are attaching the hadeeth to the book
 	- Why the shift in approach of Takhreej?
 		- i.
 Hadeeth were well documented
 		- ii.
 Lack of Scholars
 		- iii.
 Availability of Hadeeth
 		- iv.
 Not belittling the credibility of earlier Scholars
 - H. Retrieval Process:
 	- i.
 Searching for particular word in the hadeeth (Language)
 		- Ghareeb al Hadeeth
 			- i. gives hadeeth according to strange words
 		- Mu’jam al Mufaharass
 			- i.
 Alphabetical index dictionary of hadeeth terms
-- iii.
+			- ii.
 Compiled by the Orientalist, Ant Gen Wensink along with Muhammad Faad al Bakhee
-- iv.
+			- iii.
 It consists 8 books
 				- i.
 Kutub sittah
 				- ii.
 Muwatta
 				- iii.
 Musnad Ahmad
 				- iv.
 Sunan of Daarimee
-- v.
+			- iv.
 For each "word", this book gives various hadeeth and its chain
-- vi.
+			- v.
 Tree of various chain gives thorough knowledge of the Hadeeth
-- vii.
+			- vi.
 Saves your time
 	- ii.
 Beginning of the Text (Matn)
 		- Knowledge of the beginning of the text is required
 		- Jaami as Sagheer of Imam Suyootee
 			- i.
 Egyptian
 			- ii.
 Died 911 H
 			- iii.
 He managed to combine all of the existing collection
 			- iv.
 This book is major window to various books
 			- v.
 Criticism: Lacks lot of profound critic
 			- vi.
 His objective is to collect, categorize and systemize
 			- vii.
 Collected from more than 80 books
 			- viii.
 Contains 46,624 hadeeth
 			- ix.
 Divided into two main categories
 				- i.
 Fe’liyah
 				- ii.
 Qawliyah
 				- iii.
 Not completely Qawliyah may contain taqreer and everything
 			- x.
 Weakness: way it is arranged.
 Not easy system
 				- i.
 Hadeeth
 				- ii.
 Shahidh hadeeth (witness)
 				- iii.
 Supporting evidences
 				- iv.
 Relationship (related meanings)
 			- xi.
 Hukm arrangement
 				- i.
 Sihah hadeeth first [Saheeh Books]
 				- ii.
 Contains Saheeh, Hasan, Da’eef Hadeeth [Like Tirimithee and so on]
 				- iii.
 Weak Hadeeth [Thareek Baghdad and so on]
 	- iii.
 Searching by Narrators
 		- Musnad Ahmad
 			- i.
 Arranged in name of Sahabee or Tabiee
 			- ii.
 Not in Alphabetical order
 			- iii.
 Not in arrangement of Senior Sahabaahs to later Sahaabahs
 		- Ma’ajim as Sahabah
 			- i.
 Sahaabah’s names in Alphabetical order
 		- Atraf:
 			- i.
 Top Rawi and then presents parts of hadeeth
 			- ii.
 Atraf of Ibn Masud ad Damashqee
 		- Fiqh classification
 		- Muwatta Imam Malik
 		- In which book and in which chapter, this fiqhee hadeeth is
 	- iv.
 Character of the Hadeeth
 		- Mu’allal, Mutawattir and so on
 		- Difficult form
 	- v.
 Random Retrieval
 		- Internet
 		- Beware some site may be dubious
 		- Not reliable

-- I. Three forms of presenting Takhreej
+I. Three forms of presenting Takhreej

 - a.
 Concise way: Author of the Book, name of the book, chapter of the book, number (eg.: Imam Bukharee)
 - b.
 Middle way: all the above, various chains, different text according to Isnaad.
 Any point of reference to particular way
 - c.
 Thorough way:
 	- i.
 Sources in chronological order
 	- ii.
 What chain is Aalee and what chain is Naazil
 	- iii.
 Other above details
 ## Chapter 16: Life of Great Hadeeth Scholars

-- A. Imam Al Bukharee
+A. Imam Al Bukharee

-	- Name: Muhammad ibn Ismaael ibn Ibraheem ibn Mugheerah ibn Bardazee
+- **Name:** Muhammad ibn Ismaael ibn Ibraheem ibn Mugheerah ibn Bardazee
 - Born in 194 H in Bukhara
-	- Early Life:
+- **Early Life:**
 	- a.
 His father Ismaeel:
 		- i.
 He was scholar in his own right.
 		- ii.
 Ismael met Imam Malik in Hajj